esalli/3DNucleiSegmenter/README.md

 3DNucleiSegmenter/preprocessCode$ python preprocessIndependentDatasets.py
 ```
 or your own modified preprocessing script.
 Check the results in data/independentData/datasets and data/independentData/GT.
 Especially, you may want to check that the resampling to the size of [256,256] is performed on correct axis.
 The size of GT files should match the original data.
 You can view the nrrd files by 3D Slicer (www.slicer.org).
-The orientation of the new volumes may differ from the orientation of original volume (depending on the DirectionMatrix of original files).
-Note that if there is no ground truth specified, the ground truth image in GT will contain only zeroes
+The orientation of the new datasets and GT volumes may differ from the orientation of original volume (depending on the DirectionMatrix of original files).
+Note that if there is no ground truth specified, the ground truth image in GT will contain only zeroes.

 After the preprocessing, perform masking and segmentation, e.g.:
 ```